 In almost every case, those exceptions have qualifying criteria that the person charged must prove, or they will be cited.

-For example, a person without proof of qualifying for an exception to the seatbelt law that is pulled over for a violation may receive a traffic citation.
+For example, a person without proof of qualifying for an exception to the seatbelt law who is pulled over for a violation may receive a traffic citation.

 Drivers With Minors